askmike/gekko/docs/commandline/plugins.md

+## Enabling plugins

-*Note: this documentation was written for runnin Gekko via the command line.
+*Note: this documentation was written for running Gekko via the command line.
 If you are using the UI you do not have to manually select plugins.*

-## Enabling plugins

 Gekko currently has a couple plugins: